 Appropriately Uses Anti-Anxiety Medication

-This statistic is a measure of the percent of long-term patients receiving antianxiety drugs.
+This metric tells you the percent of long-term care patients receiving antianxiety medications.

 Managing Depression Among Residents